tmpg/secws/lab500/lab500_database_vault.md

 In Oracle Database Vault, you can create a **Secure Application Role** that you enable with an Oracle Database Vault rule set.

 Regular Oracle Database Secure Application Roles are enabled by custom PL/SQL procedures.
-You use Secure Application Roles to prevent users from accessing data from outside an application.
-This forces users to work within the framework of the application privileges that have been granted to the role.
+You use Secure Application Roles to prevent database-users from accessing data from outside an application.
+This forces database-users to work within the framework of the application privileges that have been granted to the role.

 The advantage of basing database access for a role on a rule set is that you can store database security policies in one central place, as opposed to storing them in all your applications.
 Basing the role on a rule set provides a consistent and flexible method to enforce the security policies that the role provides.
 In this way, it is easy to enforce a trusted application path and reject all unexpected connections.